Antrim Coast Road is one of Ireland's most scenic drives

-Located in the Northern Ireland's coast, the Antrim Coast Road, part of the larger A2 Road, is one of Ireland's most scenic drives, running along 40 kilometres of gorgeous coast.
+Tucked away on the Northern Ireland's coast, the Antrim Coast Road is one of Ireland's most scenic drives, running along 40 kilometres of gorgeous coast.
 The road follows the coast with the sea on the side and for the most part towering cliffs on the other.

 Where does Antrim Coast Road start and end?

 Part of the larger Causeway Coastal Route, the road is totally paved.
 It runs along the coast for about 40km (25 miles).
 The road follows the scenic coastline and some parts are even built between large 100m high cliffs and the sea.
 It runs from the Black Arch near Larne to the Red Arch near Cushendall.
 This part of the road is also relatively narrow and lightly used, which is great for a road trip.

 Is Antrim Coast Road worth it?

 Regarded as one of the great tourist routes of the world, this is one road-trip you will remember forever.
 Tucked under limestone cliffs with the sea crashing a few feet to the right, the drive is packed with scenery, historical sites and colorful coastal villages.
 Motorists, cyclists and pedestrians should pay due care and attention as there are currently no cycle lanes and footpaths are infrequent.